myrestop/myflow-user-guide/README.md

 Use `Alt+LEFT` switch to the previous pinned keyword, `Alt+RIGHT` switch to the next pinned keyword.

 And you can also use `Ctrl+{number}` switch to the specified indexed pinned keyword, like `Ctrl+0` switch to the first, `Ctrl+1` switch to the second, `Ctrl+9` switch to the last pinned keyword.
-And in here, `Alt` has another wonderful usage, press with `Alt`, whether the action window is visible or not, it always show, for example: `Ctrl+Alt+2`, app will show the action window and switch to the third pinned keyword even if it is hidden.
+And in here, `Alt` has another wonderful usage, press with `Alt`, whether the action window is visible or not, it always shows, for example: `Ctrl+Alt+2`, app will show the action window and switch to the third pinned keyword even if it is hidden.

 > In macOS, the `Ctrl` is instead by `Command` key.